Difficulty: Beginner

 Building a Multi-Species Grow

-• Lion's mane for culinary variety and novelty (sterilized blocks)
+• Lion's mane for culinary variety and humidity practice.

 Each species teaches something different and provides material for the growing season.
 The cumulative skill development across multiple species makes any single species easier to work with.